Note: EPA no longer updates this information, but it may be useful as a reference or resource.

 - State and federal regulators and permitters

 - Environmental organizations

 - Prioritizing the types of technologies to be verified

 - Implementing outreach activities to the customer groups they represent.

-The definition of ETV verification is to establish or prove the truth of the performance of a technology under specific, pre-determined criteria or protocols and a strong quality management system.
-The highest-quality data have been assured through implementation of the ETV Quality Management Plan (PDF) (84 pp, 744 KB).
+The definition of ETV verification was to establish or prove the truth of the performance of a technology under specific, pre-determined criteria or protocols and a strong quality management system.
+The highest-quality data were assured through implementation of the ETV Quality Management Plan (PDF) (84 pp, 744 KB).
 Note: ETV does not endorse, certify or approve technologies.

-ETV’s verification process has included the development of three main products:
+ETV’s verification process included the development of three main products:

 - Verification reports and statements

 - Test/quality assurance plans

 A verification report was developed for each verified technology.
 These reports contained the performance verification test results and met ETV’s stringent quality assurance and peer review requirements.
 The audience for these reports included: